 Meet the team at Vein Health Clinic

 Dr. Peter Paraskevas

 Dr Peter Paraskevas founded Vein Health Vein Clinic after training with world-renowned phlebologists and vascular surgeons both in Australia and internationally.
-He has a passion for treating patients afflicted with chronic venous disease, venous ulceration and unsightly veins all across Australia, and operates clinics in both Sydney and Melbourne.
+He has a passion for treating patients suffering from varicose veins, chronic venous disease, venous ulceration and unsightly veins all across Australia.
+He operates out of both both Sydney and Melbourne vein clinics.

 Dr Paraskevas is a leader in his field – he is heavily involved in the training and assessment of doctors aspiring to enter the specialty with the Australasian College of Phlebology, and regularly provides lectures in the field of phlebology both in a conference and seminar setting.

 Vein Health provides all up-to-date varicose veins treatment methods for varicose veins, spider veins, and leg ulcers, without the pain and scarring side effects of traditional surgery.
 Vein Health prefers minimally invasive treatments like sclerotherapy, laser treatment, and vein glues; since all but the most severe of varicose veins can be treated in this way.

 Under ultrasound guidance, a laser fibre is placed into the abnormal vein through a tiny incision.
 When the laser is activated and the fibre is slowly removed, this produces a reaction in the vein wall along the treated section, resulting in collapse and sclerosis of the vein wall with minimal discomfort.